Zod Validation Example with Form Renderer

 👋 Why I Built This

 Forms are everywhere in web apps — but building them can be repetitive and hard to scale.
-I wanted to explore a declarative approach: instead of hardcoding each form field, define a schema and let the UI render itself.
+I wanted to explore a declarative approach: instead of hardcoding each form field, I wanted to define a schema and let the UI render itself.

 This led me to build a Dynamic Form Renderer where: